 Must IJs make an independent UAC determination in cases where a respondent’s UAC determination remains in place and thus the respondent has a right to initial jurisdiction under USCIS policy and the J.O.P. injunction?

 IJs are not required to make an independent UAC determination while a respondent is pursuing asylum with USCIS under that agency’s UAC jurisdiction policy.
 In Matter of M-A-C-O-, 27 I&N Dec.
 477 (BIA 2018), the BIA concluded that the TVPRA asylum provision “does not prevent the Immigration Judge from determining whether initial jurisdiction over an application filed by an alien who has turned 18 lies with the Immigration Judge or the USCIS,” and that a prior DHS or HHS UAC determination was not binding on an IJ.
 Id. at 479.
-The BIA concluded that the IJ had not erred in taking jurisdiction over the respondent’s asylum application, where the respondent had filed after turning 18.5 However, neither M-A-C-O- nor any other authority requires the IJ to independently determine jurisdiction rather than continue the case to allow USCIS—the agency Congress vested with initial jurisdiction—to adjudicate the asylum application pursuant to that agency’s policy on initial jurisdiction.
+The BIA concluded that the IJ had not erred in taking jurisdiction over the respondent’s asylum application, where the respondent had filed after turning 18.6 However, neither M-A-C-O- nor any other authority requires the IJ to independently determine jurisdiction rather than continue the case to allow USCIS—the agency Congress vested with initial jurisdiction—to adjudicate the asylum application pursuant to that agency’s policy on initial jurisdiction.
 Indeed, a September 2017 EOIR Office of the General Counsel legal opinion states that IJs “may”—not must—“resolve any dispute about UAC status” in removal proceedings.
-Cf. Matter of Castro-Tum, 27 I&N Dec.
-271, 279 n.4 (A.G.
-2018) (citing to this EOIR legal opinion with approval).
+See also Memorandum from Jean King, Acting Dir., EOIR, “Effect of Department of Homeland Security Enforcement Priorities,” at 2 (June 11, 2021) (emphasizing that the role of IJs and the BIA is to “resolve disputes”).
 Further, under the amended J.O.P. injunction, ICE is prohibited from opposing USCIS’s initial jurisdiction in class members’ removal proceedings; meaning that “disputes” between the parties about initial asylum jurisdiction should be rare.

 IJs’ holding cases in abeyance to allow USCIS to exercise its initial jurisdiction pursuant to that agency’s policy facilitates coordination among agencies.
 EOIR issued guidance a few months after the TVPRA was enacted stating its policy “to ensure smooth coordination among government agencies responsible for the implementation of the asylum jurisdictional provision of the TVPRA.”
 EOIR, Office of the Chief Immigration Judge, Implementation of the Trafficking Victims Protection Reauthorization Act of 2008 Asylum Jurisdictional Provision (Interim Guidance), at 2 (Mar.
 20, 2009); accord 2017 EOIR General Counsel opinion at 6 n.3.
 In some cases ICE has taken an inconsistent position about initial jurisdiction from that of its sister agency USCIS, advocating for the IJ to take jurisdiction and against continuances to allow USCIS to adjudicate pending asylum applications.
 After the Plaintiffs in J.O.P. challenged this conduct, the court enjoined ICE from opposing continuances or other postponements, or advocating for the IJ to take jurisdiction, while a class member who filed their asylum application with USCIS awaits an adjudication.
 Given that Congress granted USCIS, not EOIR, initial jurisdiction over UAC asylum cases, IJs may determine that refraining from re-assessing jurisdiction while USCIS is adjudicating a case pursuant to USCIS’s own jurisdiction policy facilitates “smooth coordination” among agencies.